Android OS privacy settings: Tight level

 5. Select the relevant permission.
 To see the entire list, tap Additional permissions;

-6. Tap the app name and select Deny to revoke its access.
+6. Tap the app name and select Don't allow to revoke its access.

 If you attempt to revoke a permission that an app requires to continue working properly, you will see a warning.
 Even in this case, you can still deny access if you are confident in your decision.